 WhatsApp is an incredibly popular app for the iPhone, connecting over one billion active members around the world every day.
-It lets you send messages to your friends, or to groups of friends, over Wi-Fi or 4G, thereby saving on your phone bill (although you may still end up paying for the data if you go over your limit, so don't go crazy!
+It lets you send messages to your friends (or groups of friends) over Wi-Fi or 4G and make savings on your phone bill.
+Of course, you may still end up paying for data if you go over your limit, so don't go crazy!

 The sad thing is that the app is only available for iPhone.
-There isn't one for the iPad or iPod touch.
+There isn't a version for the iPad or iPod touch.

 But don't despair.
 In this tutorial, we show you how to use WhatsApp on the iPad (or iPod touch) using WhatsApp Web.
-This connects to the WhatsApp account on your iPhone or Android and forwards the messages on to your iPad, allowing you to send and receive messages, pictures and videos.
+In essence this service connects to the WhatsApp account on your iPhone or Android and forwards the messages on to your iPad, allowing you to send and receive messages, pictures and videos.
 It's not native WhatsApp on the iPad, but it's the next best thing.

 How to use WhatsApp on an iPad

-Step 2) To solve this, those on iOS 12 and earlier should tap and hold the refresh button, to the right of the website address.
-After a second or two, you should see an option that says 'Load desktop site' - tap it.
+Step 2) To solve this, those on iOS 12 and earlier should tap and hold the refresh button to the right of the website address.
+After a second or two, you'll see an option that says 'Load desktop site'.
+Tap this.

-Step 3) The page should reload and display the familiar WhatsApp Web interface displaying the QR code to pair with your iPhone.
+Step 3) You'll now see the familiar WhatsApp Web interface displaying the QR code to pair with your iPhone.
 Using your iPhone, head to Settings > WhatsApp Web and scan the QR code to pair the two devices.

 Step 4) Success!
 The page should reload and display all your recent messages along with any media or voice notes sent to you.